AndreiFabon/AndreiFabon/README.md

   - 🎯 **Vice President (External)** at **CHADS (Cyber Security, Hacking, and Digital Security Club)**
     - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.
     - Collaborate with a dedicated team to promote cybersecurity awareness through events and workshops.
+- **What I am currently working on:**
+  - **Creating my Personal Website:** I hope to build my own personal website where I will post projects, CTF write ups, and a platform for people to learn more about me and who I am as a person!
 ---

 ## 🌐 Connect with me: